-We are working on a long term plan for the district called the Wycombe District Local Plan.
-The plan will recognise the high environmental quality of the district and set out where best to accommodate the homes, jobs and infrastructure we need in the most sustainable way.
+We are working on a long term plan for the area called the Wycombe District Local Plan.
+The plan will recognise the high environmental quality of the area and set out where best to accommodate the homes, jobs and infrastructure we need in the most sustainable way.

 This report analyses the responses we received to the consultation held between February and April 2014 and pulls out the key themes.
 It also summarises all the responses we received on a wide range of topics, including the broad options, area-specific proposals, and supporting technical evidence.

 This report provides summaries for the proposed policies contained in chapter 6 of the Options Consultation Document.